-Canvas: During the semester, I will upload mini-lectures via Canvas.
-These lectures are intended to provide you with background information and context intended to help direct your reading and stimulate discussion when we meet in class twice a week.
-Reading responses and discussions will also be conducted via Canvas, and a portion of your grade will reflect your online participation and performance.
-It is your responsibility to have access to Canvas and to check it for information regularly.
+Canvas: During the semester, I may provide mini-lectures via Canvas.
+These lectures are intended to provide you with background information and context intended to help direct your reading and stimulate discussion.
+You will be notified via email when a pre-lecture is posted.